jessyt/HRApplication/README.md

 # HRApplication postman collection
 I just included this so that you can test out the 4 endpoints that are in the program.
-To test these, import the collection to postman and run at the root directory of this folder "npm start"
+To test these, import the collection to postman and run at the root directory of this folder "npm start".
+There are a small bit of functional tests on the collections.

 ## Python Test Data
 I would suggest running this before running the app so it has some data in the collection